 - Use a clean cup of tank water to thaw small amounts before dinner.

-- Portion only what will be consumed quickly to protect water quality and freezer inventory.
+- Portion only what will be consumed quickly to protect water quality and freezer inventory—never refreeze once fully thawed.

 - Keep raw and prepared items separate; follow standard home safety for seafood handling and wash surfaces well.

-- Reserve utensils and cutting boards to avoid cross-contamination and off-odors.
+- Reserve utensils and cutting boards to avoid cross-contamination and off-odors; sanitize surfaces after prep.

 Feeding Routine, Portions, and Tank Practices

 A predictable feeding routine keeps tanks clear and livestock healthy.
 Set a short, consistent schedule so meals finish quickly and monitoring becomes simple.
-Small changes at dinner time prevent large nutrient swings and reduce maintenance.
+Small, deliberate changes at dinner time prevent large nutrient swings and reduce maintenance.

 Feed what they eat in five minutes

 Aim to feed only what is consumed within five minutes.
 If food remains after that window, reduce the next portion.
-This habit protects water and reduces nuisance algae growth.
+This habit protects water quality and limits nuisance algae growth.

 Pause return flow during feeding

 Turn off the return pump for a few minutes while feeding so pellets and bits stay in the display and not the sump or skimmer.
-This keeps food where the mouths are and reduces waste.
+This keeps food where the mouths are and reduces waste—confirm your system tolerates brief pump pauses before making this routine.

 Thawing: use a small cup with tank water